ropensci/skynet/README.md

 ## Import Data

 To import data, simply type `import_db1b()` or `import_t100()` including the path to your desired file.
-Note: The Coupon file should take the first argument while the Ticket file should take the second argument.
+**Note**: The Coupon file should take the first argument while the Ticket file should take the second argument.

 ``` r
  library(skynet)